QBDI/QBDI/docs/source/tutorial_BBVMEvent.rst

     0x000000000000103b:   pop  rbp
     0x000000000000103c:   ret

 In this snippet, QBDI can detect 4 different basic blocks.
-If the first jump is taken:
+If the first jump isn't taken:

 - The begin of the method, between 0x1000 and 0x101e;
 - The block between 0x101e and 0x1027;
-- The last block between 0x1033 and 0x103c.
+- The last block between 0x1033 and 0x103d.

-If the first jump isn't taken:
+If the first jump is taken:

 - The begin of the method, between 0x1000 and 0x101e;
-- The last block between 0x1027 and 0x103c.
+- The last block between 0x1027 and 0x103d.

 Getting basic block information
 -------------------------------

 To receive basic block information, a ``VMCallback`` should be registered to the VM with ``addVMEventCB`` for one of ``BASIC_BLOCK_*`` events.
-Once a registered event occurs, the callback is called with a description of the VM (``VMState``).
+Once a registered event occurs, the callback is ran with a description of the VM (``VMState``).

 The address of the current basic block can be retrieved with ``VMState.basicBlockStart`` and ``VMState.basicBlockEnd``.

 .. note::

-    ``BASIC_BLOCK_NEW`` can be triggered with ``BASIC_BLOCK_ENTRY``.
-A callback registered with both events will only be called once.
+    A callback may register for both ``BASIC_BLOCK_NEW`` and ``BASIC_BLOCK_ENTRY`` events but would be called only once would these two events happen at the same time.
     You can retrieve the events that triggered the callback in ``VMState.event``.

-The follow example registers the three events in the VM and displays the basic block's address when one event triggers.
+The following example registers for the three events in the VM and displays the basic block's bounds.

 C basic block information
 +++++++++++++++++++++++++